 Laura Playforth Vets Now head of veterinary standards

 “In reality, these leads can be dangerous if not used in the right circumstances and, as Freddie’s case so horrifically demonstrates, they can lead to serious injuries in dogs."

-Laura Playforth, Vets Now’s head of veterinary standards, said extendable leads are often viewed as a good way to give dogs a little freedom while keeping them safe and under control.
+Laura Playforth, Vets Now’s professional standards director, said extendable leads are often viewed as a good way to give dogs a little freedom while keeping them safe and under control.

 But she warned: “In reality, these leads can be dangerous if not used in the right circumstances and, as Freddie’s case so horrifically demonstrates, they can lead to serious injuries in dogs.
 They are so long — often up to 30ft — it’s often impossible for owners who use them to guarantee their dog’s safety.

 “They are particularly risky when walking your dog by the road — if the lead is extended more than arm’s length from your body it’s highly likely they could get onto the road before you could stop them.
 They are increasingly popular and it worries me to see so many dogs at real risk of life-threatening injury.”